jonesor/StatsTeaching/SummaryStats/LawOfLargeNumbers.md

 > 2 3 4 5 6
 > 1 1 2 1 1
 ```
+Your table will probably look different to this.
+You may notice that some numbers in the table are missing - in this case the 1 is missing.
+This is because no 1s were rolled by our virtual dice.

-Now I try doing 1000 rolls of the dice.
-I can set a value for *n* (the number of rolls), and I can also plot a horizontal line at the theoretically expected value of n/6 (Figure 2):
+Now I try doing 90 rolls of the dice.
+I can set a value for *n* (the number of rolls), and I can also plot a horizontal line at the theoretically expected value of n/6; in this case that is 15 (Figure 2).
+Before proceeding, can you see why the expected value is n/6?:

 ```r
 n = 90